ABZB/Yugioh-Deck-Analyzer/readme.txt

 1) Convert .ydk to .txt:

 The user selects a .ydk file, it is converted into a text file listing the card names, in the order they are in in the .ydk, and organized by deck location (main, extra, side).
-It also lists a count of the various card types within the deck.
+It also produces a breakdown of the various card types within the deck, and a very basic analyis of how likely one is to draw key cards.

 2) Write Analysis and Deck List to file